Can I get pregnant after a hysterectomy?

-A hysterectomy is the removal of the woman's reproductive organs.
-A partial hysterectomy involves removal of the uterus only, a complete hysterectomy involves removal of the uterus (hysterectomy) and both ovaries (salpingo-oophorectomy) too.
+A total hysterectomy is the removal of the woman's uterus and cervix.
+A partial or subotal hysterectomy involves removal of the uterus only and not the cervix.
+If the ovaries are also removed then that is an additional salpino-oophorectomy.
 Depending on the type of hysterectomy the woman has undergone, and especially if one or both ovaries are still in place, there may be some chance left that an egg can be released and fertilized by a sperm.

 No Uterus/No Normal Pregnancy

-If a female has had her uterus removed, there is a close to 0% chance a baby will be born from that female’s body.
+If a female has had her uterus removed, if she had a total or partial hysterectomy, then there is a close to 0% chance a baby will be born from that female’s body.
 There is, however, a minute chance that during the ovulation process, the egg will be released and fertilized by a sperm.
 These very rare cases of pregnancy after a hysterectomy are so-called “ectopic pregnancies”, where the fertilized egg will attach to the abdominal wall, or some other organ such as the biowel, bladder, ovary, or even the liver.
 If the fetus finds a blood supply sufficient to maintain growth for the first few weeks, it may grow further.
-This situation can be lif-threatening because the pregnancy may rupture and there could be sevvere bleeding which can only be stopped by surgery.
-Detecting this type of pregnancy is difficult due to the fact that the woman may not be having periods due to the hysterectomy.
+This situation can be life-threatening because the pregnancy may rupture and there could be sevvere bleeding which can only be stopped by surgery.
+Detecting this type of pregnancy is not always easy.
 Abdominal pain and bleeding may lead the female to the doctor where the pregnancy will need to surgically removed to save mom’s life.